jpstroop/bluemountainsprings/README.md

-# bluemountainsprings
+# Blue Mountain Springs: A RESTful API to Blue Mountain

-A RESTful API to Blue Mountain
+Introduction to the repository goes here.